varunity/varunity.github.io/_posts/2014-10-22-Open-Data-Kit.md

 ---
 layout: post
-title: PHP snippet example call to HarvestAPI
+title: Open Data Policy Kit translated to English
 ---

 I read an encouraging [article](http://jamaica-gleaner.com/gleaner/20141010/lead/lead7.html) in the paper yesterday that hinted at the Jamaican government's interest in implimenting an Open Data Policy.